seemantshankar/Smart-Cheques-RippleInfra/.qoder/rules/Go-Lang-Rules.md

 - Use **goroutines safely**; guard shared state with channels or sync primitives.
 - **Defer closing resources** and handle them carefully to avoid leaks.

+### Gin Web Framework Best Practices:
+- **Router Configuration**:
+  - Use `gin.New()` for complete control or `gin.Default()` for built-in middleware
+  - Organize routes using route groups for better maintainability
+  - Apply middleware at the appropriate level (global, group, or route)

+- **Middleware Implementation**:
+  - Implement middleware using the `gin.HandlerFunc` signature
+  - Use middleware for cross-cutting concerns (logging, authentication, error handling)
+  - Chain middleware in the correct order for optimal performance
+  - Always call `c.Next()` to pass control to the next handler unless intentionally aborting

+- **Error Handling**:
+  - Implement global error handling middleware to capture and format errors consistently
+  - Define custom error types for different categories of errors
+  - Use `c.Error()` to add errors to the Gin context for centralized handling
+  - Return structured JSON responses with consistent error formats
+  - Implement custom recovery middleware to log panics and return appropriate responses

+- **Request/Response Handling**:
+  - Use `c.ShouldBindJSON()` or other binding methods for request validation
+  - Validate request parameters and return appropriate HTTP status codes
+  - Implement unified response structures for both success and error cases
+  - Use appropriate HTTP status codes for different scenarios
+  - Handle context timeouts and cancellations properly

+- **Security Practices**:
+  - Implement proper authentication and authorization middleware
+  - Sanitize input data to prevent injection attacks
+  - Set appropriate security headers
+  - Implement rate limiting to prevent abuse
+  - Use HTTPS in production environments

 ### Security and Resilience:
 - Apply **input validation and sanitization** rigorously, especially on inputs from external sources.
 - Use secure defaults for **JWT, cookies**, and configuration settings.